 Can you relate?
 Are you counting on good behavior or self-punishment to pay for your sin?
 Are you hoping that time—or even death—will somehow free you from your guilt?
 Because He loves you, God has provided a once-for-all payment for your sin that you can receive today.

-Let’s take a look at Hebrews 9 and find rest for our anxious, guilt-ridden hearts.
+Let’s take a deep dive into Scripture and look at Hebrews 9 and find rest for our anxious, guilt-ridden hearts.
+Read the rest of the post at Revive Our Hearts blog, True Woman.